JoseRoca/WinFBX/docs/String Management/CWSTR Class.md

 For a list of code pages see: [Code Page Identifiers](https://msdn.microsoft.com/en-us/library/windows/desktop/dd317756(v=vs.85).aspx)

+The first constructor pre-allocates memory using FreeBasic's Allocate or CAllocate, depending of the value of the *bClear* parameter.
+It is only useful to minimize memory allocations if you plan to construct a very big string using multiple string concatenations and you know in advance the maximum size of the final string.
+Initially, the memory is uninitialized (Allocate) or initializated with zeros (CAllocate).

 `CWSTR` works transparently with literals and Free Basic native strings, e.g.

 ```